PinkiePieExplosion/PinkiePieExplosion/README.md

 <p align="center">
 BYI

-I have Social Anxiety (MOSTLY with people my age - a tiny bit with people younger than me irl, and none really with adults/people older).
+I have Social Anxiety (MOSTLY with people my age - a tiny bit with people younger than me irl, and none really with adults/people older than me).
 It affects me a lot in irl, but a tiny bit less online.
 I AM safe online.
-PLEASE DON'T WORRY - I don't get EXTREMELY close to the adult friends I have unless they have earned my trust, and the adult friends I do have online and irl, I have either known them well enough to be comfortable around them or (they are my parents' friends/my parents know them well - mostly applies for irl.)
-I can make friends with people younger than me or my age online, but it isn't as easy for me.
+PLEASE DON'T WORRY - I don't get EXTREMELY close to the adult friends I have unless they have earned my trust, and the adult friends I do have online and irl, I have either known them well enough to be comfortable around them ( or they are my parents' friends/my parents know them well - this mostly applies for irl.)
+I can make friends with people younger than me or my age, but it isn't as easy for me.

 - I have a couple friends around my age ([Teratophilia](https://github.com/Teratophilia) & [winterprisonn](https://github.com/winterprisonn))
 - But I also have friends older than me who have either just gained my trust or I look up to them! ([MothlightSys](https://github.com/MothlightSys), & [NarratorFights](https://github.com/NarratorFights))

 I also have ADHD!
 I got diagnosed when I was a toddler, and I can get very hyperactive.
 I also end up assuming stuff a lot - like if I get ignored, I think I did something wrong, or if I get scolded, I end up feeling horrible.
-I am getting better at not feeling that way, though.
+I am getting better at not feeling that way, though!

-I am anti-harassment, but do not mention proships, darkships, etc, to me.
+I am anti-harassment.
 I am also pro-recovery!!

 MY PERSONAL DNI is really just proshippers, weird adults, & STILL ACTIVE blacklistee's!